 Has SpaceXAI leadership framed the departures as intentional?

-Musk has reportedly characterized the exodus as a deliberate ‘rebuild from the foundations up,’ reframing attrition as strategic restructuring.
-Whether this is spin or genuine strategy is difficult to assess, though competitors like Meta actively hiring pre-training leads suggests they view it as an opportunity rather than a planned transition.
+Musk has framed the attrition as a deliberate rebuild6, saying the company was “not built right the first time around” and is being “rebuilt from the foundations up.”
+Whether that is spin or genuine strategy is difficult to assess, though competitors like Meta actively hiring xAI’s pre-training leads suggests they read it as an opportunity rather than a planned transition.

 Is this talent drain pattern unique to SpaceXAI?